Our Unwritten Seoul: Reception

+Critical response

 Our Unwritten Seoul was well received by both critics and audiences.
 It was praised for its direction, solid screenplay containing words of comfort for modern people, and the actors' performances, in particular Park Bo-young's, who was appreciated for having distinguished the two sisters naturally, without unnecessary emotional excesses.

 The popularity of Our Unwritten Seoul was attributed to its greatly empathetic approach to youth, depicting the confusion of a generation that despises itself, but gradually grows and overcomes its self-hatred when it realizes that everyone is suffering from something, creating a ripple effect similar to that of a self-help book, and giving courage to those who were facing difficult challenges.
 Pop culture critic Jung Deok-hyun observed that, through the fantasy of exchanging lives with another person, the series illustrated the process of finding the true self, forgotten by living without much thought, as well as highlighting an absurd reality in which people survive by thinking they are wrong compared to others.
 Fellow critic and activist Baek Su-jeong appreciated that disabled people were not portrayed stereotypically as incompetent, marginalized, or geniuses suffering from "savant syndrome," but as people who live their lives and work, taking the successful lawyer Lee Chung-goo as an example.